GoogleCloudPlatform/mlops-on-gcp/examples/caip-skew-detection/README.md

 2. [02_covertype_skewed_data_generation.ipynb](02_covertype_skewed_data_generation.ipynb) - This notebooks
-provides sample code to generate skewed data as serving workload to the deployed model to AI Platform Prediction The logged serving data to BigQuery can then be analyzed and visualized
+provides sample code to generate skewed data as serving workload to the deployed model to AI Platform Prediction The logged serving data to BigQuery can then be analyzed and visualized.

 3. [03_covertype_deploy_run_skew_detector_template.ipynb](03_covertype_deploy_run_skew_detector_template.ipynb) -
 This notebook shows how to: